cbroome/crowdfund-poller/README.md

 # Crowdfunding Poller

 This application will poll popular open source websites nightly.
-It builds a selection of currently active campaigns and
+It builds a selection of currently active campaigns and allows basic perusal.

 ## Install